DHANVIN-raj-velagapudi/farm-iot-project/README.md

 ---

-## 🗄️ Using a Database (Optional Upgrade)
+# 🗄️ Optional: Database Upgrade

-You can replace JSON storage with a database for scalability.
+You can replace JSON storage with:

-### Example Options:

 * MongoDB
 * PostgreSQL